 I really like setting up small worlds.
 Small world play is great for so many reasons.
 It nurtures the imagination, encourages creativity and provides children the opportunity to re-live and process different experiences in their lives.
-I’m such a fan I wrote an entire blog post about it!

 These child led moments of exploring different scenarios through play are so valuable for your child’s development.
 Some children can play with their small worlds for hours!

 But once in a while, mommy likes to play too.

 I love, love, LOVE setting up small worlds.
 I can get totally carried away in hunting for specific materials and working out the details.